Alice: What's "conversational troping"?

-- Dragon Ball Abridged has a pair of mooks discuss the Wilhelm Scream.
+- Episode 17 has a pair of mooks discuss the Wilhelm Scream.
 While trying to imitate it, they fail until Vegeta kills them, which makes them do it for real.

 - In episode 21 of Princess Tutu Abridged, this is the only way Autor speaks, leading Fakir to the conclusion that he's crazy.
 He's really crazy.

 - The Let's Play group Spoiler Warning once discussed the Shiny New Australia trope during the climax of Mass Effect 2.